Lauren Jones

-Lauren Lorraine Jones, born August 27, 1982, is an American actress, model, fashion designer, broadcaster and professional wrestling valet.
-Best known for her lead role on FOX's short lived scripted reality series Anchorwoman and for her time with the World Wrestling Entertainment (WWE).
+Lauren Lorraine Jones (born August 27, 1982) is an American actress, model, fashion designer, broadcaster and former WWE Diva.

 Acting career

 Jones has appeared in a number of film and television shows.
-Jones featured in the film The Expendables, opposite Sylvester Stallone and Mickey Rourke, playing the role of Cheyenne, Mickey's love interest.
-She also played a small role in Spider-Man 3.
-She has also featured in many minor roles in television series such as; Rescue Me, The Naked Brothers Band, Wonder Showzen and Guiding Light.
+Jones is featured in the film The Expendables, opposite Sylvester Stallone and Mickey Rourke, playing the role of Cheyenne, Mickey's love interest.
+She also played a role in Spider-Man 3.
+She has also been featured in many television series such as; Rescue Me, The Naked Brothers Band, Wonder Showzen and Guiding Light.

 In 2007 Jones was the star of FOX's scripted reality series Anchorwoman which premiered on August 22, 2007.
-The show was cancelled from the network after two episodes aired back to back due to poor ratings, the debut scored a 2.0 rating on fast nationals and was reported to have 2.7 million viewers overall.
+The show was cancelled from the network after two episodes aired back to back, the debut scored a 2.0 rating on fast nationals and was reported to have 2.7 million viewers overall.

 Modeling career

-Jones worked as a bikini and lingerie model, featuring in multiple magazines.
+Jones has worked as a bikini and lingerie model, and has been featured on the cover of multiple magazines.
 She also participated in beauty pageants, becoming 2007 Miss Mississippi USA runner-up and becoming a finalist in Miss New York USA 2006.
 She was a Barker's Beauty on The Price is Right between 2006-2007.

 She won the Miss MET-RX model search in 2007 and modeled in multiple advertisements for AXE Deodrant, Burger King and Coppertone Sunscreen.

 She also starred in the 2007 Baywatch workout DVD series.

 Professional wrestling career

 In late 2004 Jones began appearing for the WWE on the Smackdown! brand.
 She made her official debut in a backstage segment as the newest WWE Diva alongside Michelle McCool and Rochelle Loewen, complimenting John Cena on his new championship belt.
 The following week Jones, Loewen and McCool accompanied Cena to the ring for his rap battle against Kenzo Suzuki, she then entered a short feud with Suzuki's valet Hiroko.
-Jones began appearing sporadically in backstage segments, on an episode of Smackdown! she was featured practicing her ring entrance.
+Jones began appearing in skits and in backstage segments, which were aired on UPN9 on episodes of Smackdown!.
+Jones became known for practicing her ring entrance.
 Jones competed in the 2005 No Way Out Smackdown!
-Rookie Diva of the Year Contest, hosted by Dawn Marie and Torrie Wilson, competing against Joy Giovanni, Michelle McCool and Rochelle Loewen, Giovanni won the competition with 65% of the fan votes.
-The contest included an evening gown contest, a talent contest in which Jones danced and a bikini contest.
-Jones was released from the company shortly after.
+Rookie Diva of the Year Contest, hosted by Dawn Marie and Torrie Wilson, competing against Joy Giovanni, Michelle McCool and Rochelle Loewen.
+The contest included an evening gown contest, a talent contest in which Jones danced, and a bikini contest.
+Jones left the company shortly after.
 She was featured in the direct to DVD WWE Viva Las Divas special.

-Jones made an appearance at a 2011 RAW house show after meeting with WWE talent relations John Laurinaitis to discuss a potential return with the company.